modest021/Audio-Visual-Deepfake-Survey/README.md

-# AUDIO-VISUAL DEEPFAKE GENERATION AND DETECTION: AN EXPLORATORY SURVEY
+# AN EXPLORATORY SURVEY
-This is an an exploratory survey on audio-visual deepfake generation and detection.
+This repository provides an overview on audio-visual deepfake generation and detection.